HCS Score

 Gambling and Betting — ✅ Passed.
 No gambling mechanism exists.

 No red line violations were found.
-Aptos is fully eligible for HCS scoring.
+APT is fully eligible for HCS scoring.

 Aptos is scored across 7 Shariah principles with a total of 100 points.

-On Maysir and Speculation, weighted at 15%, Aptos scores 11 out of 15.
-No gambling mechanics in the core protocol.
-Deductions for speculative market trading and some higher-risk ecosystem applications.
+On Maysir and Speculation, weighted at 15%, APT scores 11 out of 15.
+Clear infrastructure purpose with no gambling mechanics.
+Deductions reflect speculative APT market trading and DeFi applications on the network with independent Maysir concerns.

-On Underlying Business Activity, weighted at 15%, Aptos scores a perfect 15 out of 15.
-Smart contract infrastructure, decentralized application support, and Web3 services are fully permissible and represent genuinely valuable productive economic activity.
+On Underlying Business Activity, weighted at 15%, APT scores a perfect 15 out of 15.
+Smart contract infrastructure and high-performance blockchain services are fully permissible productive economic activity.

 Overall HCS Score: 88 out of 100 — Halal